 Opioid antagonists are opioid-like substances that bind to opioid receptors but produce little or no agonist activity.
 They are used mainly to reverse symptoms of opioid overdose, particularly respiratory depression.

-Naloxone acts in < 1 min when given IV and slightly less rapidly when given IM.
+Naloxone acts in < 1 minute when given IV and slightly less rapidly when given IM.
 It can also be given sublingually or endotracheally.
-Duration of action is about 60 to 120 min.
-However, opioid-induced respiratory depression usually lasts longer than the duration of antagonism; thus, repeated doses of naloxone and close monitoring are necessary .
-The dose for acute opioid overdosage is 0.4 mg IV q 2 to 3 min prn.
-For patients receiving long-term opioid therapy, naloxone should be used only to reverse respiratory depression and must be given more cautiously to avoid precipitating withdrawal or recurrent pain.
-A reasonable regimen is 1 mL of a dilute solution (0.4 mg in 10 mL saline) IV q 1 to 2 min, titrated to adequate respirations (not alertness).
+Duration of action is about 60 to 120 minutes.
+However, opioid-induced respiratory depression usually lasts longer than the duration of antagonism; thus, repeated doses of naloxone and close monitoring are necessary.

-Nalmefene is similar to naloxone, but its duration of action is about 4 to 8 h.
+Nalmefene is similar to naloxone, but its duration of action is about 4 to 8 hours.
 Nalmefene is occasionally used to ensure prolonged opioid reversal.

-Many drugs are used as adjuvant analgesics, including anticonvulsants (eg, gabapentin, pregabalin), antidepressants (eg, tricyclics, duloxetine, venlafaxine, bupropion), and many others (see Table: Drugs for Neuropathic Pain ).
+Many drugs are used as adjuvant analgesics, including antiseizure drugs (eg, gabapentin, pregabalin), antidepressants (eg, tricyclics, duloxetine, venlafaxine, bupropion), and many others (see table Drugs for Neuropathic Pain Drugs for Neuropathic Pain ).
 These drugs have many uses, most notably to relieve pain with a neuropathic component.

 Topical drugs are also widely used.
 Capsaicin cream, topical NSAIDs, other compounded creams (eg, local anesthetics), and a lidocaine 5% patch have little risk of adverse effects; they should be considered for many types of pain.